Inclusivity in Practice

-This a five-day Continuing Professional Development (CPD) programme is designed for qualified psychologists, psychotherapists, therapists, and psychological practitioners who are committed to advancing equity, inclusion, and justice within their professional practice.
+This training is a modular five-day Continuing Professional Development (CPD) programme is designed for qualified psychologists, psychotherapists, therapists, and psychological practitioners who are committed to advancing equity, inclusion, and justice within their professional practice.

 Grounded in an intersectional framework, this programme offers a rich and challenging exploration of how multiple, overlapping identities shape therapeutic relationships, client experiences, and practitioner responses.
 With intentional coverage of intersectional characteristics (including those visible or invisible characteristics protected under the Equality Act 2010), the course unpacks how identity, power, and systemic inequality intersect within clinical contexts.